hschne/data-dead-drop/README.md

 ## Usage

-Visit https://datadeaddrop.com to upload data, or upload data via the command line, for example using Curl:
+Visit https://datadeaddrop.com to upload files, or upload files via the command line.
+For example using cURL:

 ```bash
 curl https://datadeaddrop.com/upload \